Advice and guidance if you suspect child abuse

 - kicking or having objects thrown at them

-It can also involve parents or carers pretending the child has an illness or cause them to actually become sick.
+Physical abuse can involve parents or carers pretending that the child has an illness and can cause the child to be physically sick.

-Emotional abuse (also known as psychological abuse), is the continued emotional mistreatment of a child.
-This can include:
+Emotional abuse, also known as psychological abuse, is the continued emotional mistreatment of a child.

 - ignoring a child

 - saying cruel things and bullying them